 Some amount of teasing, off handed comments and rude jokes will often exist in every organization.
 This becomes harassment when it happens habitually, is targeted to be mean and for the purpose of undermining individuals and asserting control and power over them.

 Although clear laws exist on sexual harassment, the matter can get particularly ugly when the perpetrator is considered a “star employee”.
 In spite of the law, some HR managers may not be willing to step into such messy situations, especially to defend a new or junior employee.
 To make the problem go away, you could be pegged the troublemaker and end up getting fired, instead!

 In the case of news anchor Bill O’Reilly, Fox News appeared to actively collude with the sexual harassment by paying victims millions of dollars in exchange for dropping legal actions against him.
 This occurred not once, but five times!
 While sexual harassment laws in the U.S. are different from Canada, one thing was very evident.
 Fox News was clearly more interested in protecting their own reputation and that of its star employee.
 For years, they had no interest in disciplining Bill O’Reilly or creating a safe working environment for women that was free of sexual harassment.

-Sadly, such employers exist in Ontario as well.
+So, could “Weinstein” happen in Ontario?
+Sadly, yes.
+People like this exist in Ontario workplaces as well.
 So what should an employee do when this happens?